birgitta410/monart/README.md

 Build Monitor for [Go CD](http://go.cd).

+Loosely based on the idea of [Informative Art](http://www.cse.chalmers.se/research/group/idc/ituniv/kurser/07/idproj/papers/p103-redstrom.pdf).

+Tested in Chrome and Chromium (works in Firefox, too, but has some layouting quirks).

 ## Keith Haring style

 Figures with dotted borders show activity of stages in the current/latest pipeline run, all others represent